Truck drivers use heavy vehicles to transport goods and materials from one location to another.

 A bulk liquid/pressurised gas driver carries liquids/pressurised gases in specially designed trailers (tankers), usually for chemical companies or mining organisations.
 Drivers need to be aware of safety issues regarding loading, unloading, handling, separation of dangerous goods and emergency response.
-Drivers must also follow safety guidelines as specified by Standards Australia, Road Tank Vehicles for Dangerous Goods.
+Drivers must also follow safety guidelines for Road Tank Vehicles for Dangerous Goods, as specified by Standards Australia.

 Car Carrier Driver

 A car carrier driver transports vehicles between the ports, holding depots and car dealerships locally or over long distances.

 A cash-in-transit operator drives armoured vehicles carrying cash and other valuables.
-They provide surveillance, manually handle cash, operate Automated Teller Machine (ATM) combinations and service ATMs.
+They provide surveillance, manually handle cash, operate automated teller machine (ATM) combinations and service ATMs.
 They operate vehicle security and emergency communication devices and handle firearms and other personal protection devices.
-Cash-in-transit operators usually require a police clearance, a security guard licence, a firearms licence and an Apply First Aid Certificate.
+Cash-in-transit operators usually require a police clearance, a security guard licence, a firearms licence and a Provide First Aid Certificate.